Mitral valve prolapse: In diagnostics

+Histopathology

+MVP is understood histologically, as a form of myxomatous degeneration, which is a type of connective tissue changes.

+In MVP, the spongiosa layer of the mitral valve leaflets undergoes proliferation, and the cells in this layer multiply and expand.
+This proliferation is associated with the accumulation of deposits of mucopolysaccharide, which have a high water content, which leads to an increase in the thickness and redundancy (excess tissue) of the leaflets of the mitral valve.

+Also in people with MVP, there is an increase in the content of type III collagen, a protein that provides structure and strength to tissues.
+At the same time, the elastin fibers, which provide elasticity to the tissues, become fragmented.
+This combination of changes contributes to the overall structural alterations observed in MVP.

+Causes

 Genetics

 Mitral valve prolapse is a genetically heterogeneous autosomal dominant trait, which can be passed down from one parent to child, who will have a 50% chance to inherit the mutated gene.

 Research has shown an association between MVP and primary cilia defects.
 Studies have identified mutations in the Zinc finger protein DZIP1 gene which regulates ciliogenesis; the same problem was found in mice who also developed MVP with this gene.
 It was found that primary cilia loss during development results in progressive myxomatous degeneration and profound mitral valve pathology.

 Myxomatous degeneration of the mitral valve is a genetic abnormality that is mapped to the Xq28 gene.
+And additionally to FLNA.

+To date, only one of the genes that have been associated with MVP is a direct regulator of connective tissue maintenance and extracellular matrix composition: TLL1, in a gain-of-function mechanism.

 Other genes that have been associated with MVP include: